All Collections

 Many large production facilities for paper, plastics, and metals are part of the EU Emissions Trading System since they are top polluters in Europe.
 Each year the emitted emissions of these companies need to be reduced until the -55% reduction is met in 2030 (Green Deal Target).

-Therefore these companies need to implement countermeasures.
+Therefore, these companies need to implement countermeasures.
 If they are not able to do so, they can buy expensive ETS credits.

-Both countermeasures and ETS credits will reflect in an increased cost of packaging.
+Both countermeasures and ETS credits will reflect an increased cost of packaging.
 These costs are now still hidden - and we call them eco-costs.

 How does Pickler incorporate eco costs?